jrawbits/VisionEval-Wiki-JR/Intel-WiDi-Case-Study.md

 In terms of governance – that was largely the responsibility of our Product Manager who approved/disapproved any feature functionality etc in version release meetings weekly.

-All in all – the RELEASE side of this open software project required about 5 FTE’s – Product Manager, Library Manager, Release Manager, Student Tester, and a Sales engineer
+All in all – the RELEASE side of this open software project required about 5 FTE’s – Product Manager, Library Manager, Release Manager, Student Tester, and a Sales engineer.